sensics/OSVR-RenderManager/installer/README.txt

   https://github.com/sensics/OSVR-RenderManager

 Version notes:
-0.6.42:
+0.6.43:
+ *ftr Asynchronous time warp is working on all DirectRender configurations *ftr Client-side per-eye prediction added to reduce judder and latency *bug Multi-GPU support fixed (Intel + nVidia, with HDMI on nVidia) ftr Smaller GPU memory use when not using Render() path, and OpenGL/D3D ftr Now get black borders during time warp rather than texture clamping ftr Added juddered-rendering example program to test time warp ftr Added example program that does double-buffered ATW to reduce copies. bug Removed unused (and un-filled) return structure from D3D open 0.6.42:
  ISSUE Asynchronous Time Warp is broken (time warp is working) ISSUE Multi-GPU support is broken (Intel + nVidia on same computer)